plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 - Convert head count into person days by applying an "availability factor" (e.g. remove holidays)
 - Apply correct time frame (e.g. duration of an iteration or software version)

-&xrArr; As this involves much different entities than the previous two interactors I will create a third one.
+&#10145; As this involves much different entities than the previous two interactors I will create a third one.

 <picture TeamCapacityInteractor with "GetTotalCapacity(teams,from,to)", "GetTeamCapacity(team,from,to)">